 - Fees: There are no fees associated with PPP loans.

-- Term: All loans are due in two years, with no prepayment penalties or fees.
+- Term: New PPP loans will have a 5-year term.
+There are no prepayment penalties or fees.

-- Payment Deferral Period: No payments due for the first six months.
+- Payment Deferral Period: No payments due prior to the SBA determination of Forgiveness on a loan, or up to 10 months.

 Applications are now being accepted.
 To apply, please download the .zip package using the button at the top of this page and complete all three documents.
 It includes the following: